berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Go the extra mile
-Do more than your are required to do
+Do more than you are required to do
 He always goes the extra mile to ensure deliveries are on time
 ---

 ***
 Tackle something head-on
 Deal with something directly
-We had totackle this problem head-on before it got worse
+We had to tackle this problem head-on before it got worse
 ---

 ***